Discrete automorphism groups of convex cones of finite type: The Stabilizer of a Face

 We shall need the following proposition.

-\begin{proposition} Let be given a real affine space $A$ of finite dimension, an affine lattice $L\subset A$, an open convex subset $D$ of $A$ and a group $\Delta$ of affine-linear transformations of $A$ which leave both $L$ and $D$ invariant.
-If $\Delta$ has only a finite number of orbits in $L\cap D$, then the asymptotic space $\as (D)$ coincides with recession cone $\Tr (D)$ and is defined over $\QQ$.
-In particular, $\Delta$ acts on the affine space $A/\as(D)$ via a finite quotient. \end{proposition}
+\begin{proposition} Let be given a real affine space $A$ of finite dimension, an affine lattice $A_\ZZ\subset A$, an open convex subset $D$ of $A$ and a group $\Delta$ of affine-linear transformations of $A$ which leave both $A_\ZZ$ and $D$ invariant.
+Assume that $\Delta$ has only a finitely many orbits in $A_\ZZ\cap D$.
+Then the asymptotic space of $D$ coincides with its recession cone: $\as (D)=\Tr (D)$ (i.e., $D +\as (D)=D$), $\as(D)$ is defined over $\QQ$, and $\Delta$ acts on the affine space $A/\as(D)$ via a finite quotient. \end{proposition}